prt-prt/esp32-MotorController/v2/WIRING.md

 - Verify the powerbank has sufficient charge

 ### Motors Not Responding
-- Verify power connections (VM and GND on DRV8833)
+- Verify power connections (VCC and GND on DRV8833)
 - Ensure the step-up converter is outputting approximately 6V
-- Confirm motor connections to AOUT and BOUT pins
+- Confirm motor connections to OUT and GND pins
 - Verify control pin connections between ESP32-S2 Mini and DRV8833

 ### Motors Running In Wrong Direction
-- Swap the motor terminal connections (AOUT1/AOUT2 or BOUT1/BOUT2)
+- Swap the motor terminal connections (OUT1/OUT2 or OUT3/OUT4)
 - Or modify the control logic in the code to invert the direction

 ### Inconsistent Motor Behavior